Football Manager (1982 video game): Reception

 Football Manager was a commercial hit, selling 500,000 copies in its first six years available.

-The game was well received by the gaming press although Sinclair User did comment on the lack of realism of the teams and individual player ratings.
+The game was well received by the gaming press, although Sinclair User did comment on the lack of realism of the teams and individual player ratings.
 The excitement of watching the game in progress was often seen as the highlight of the game.
-Electron User claimed the game was "one of the best strategy games available for home computers" with reviewer Dave Carlos stating "I doubt that this game will ever be bettered".
+Electron User argued that the game was "one of the best strategy games available for home computers", with reviewer Dave Carlos stating: "I doubt that this game will ever be bettered."
+Reviewers such as Andrew Rollings and Iain Macintosh have considered that the game started the football managerial genre.

 The game was nominated in the 1983 Golden Joystick Awards for best strategy game, eventually coming second to the Melbourne House adventure game The Hobbit.
-In 1985, Tony Hetherington of Computer Gamer magazine included the game in "The Spectrum Collection" - "15 classic games that all Spectrum owners should have".

-By 1991, when reviewing the £2.99 budget release, Amiga Power awarded a score of only 19% as the game had been "out-featured by practically every other game in the genre" but was "still massively addictive" and referred to as a "classic" and "one of the legends of computer gaming".
+In 1985, Tony Hetherington of Computer Gamer included the game in "The Spectrum Collection – 15 classic games that all Spectrum owners should have".
+By 1991, when reviewing the £2.99 budget release, Amiga Power awarded a score of only 19% as the game had been "out-featured by practically every other game in the genre" but was "still massively addictive", and referred to as a "classic" and "one of the legends of computer gaming".
 The ZX Spectrum version was voted the 26th best game of all time in a special issue of Your Sinclair magazine in 2004.

-Steve Mann for Personal Computer World said "I can vouch for the satisfaction that can be gained from this program.
+Steve Mann for Personal Computer World said: "I can vouch for the satisfaction that can be gained from this program.
 Recommended."

-Bob Wade for Personal Computer Games said "It is one of the most addictive games I have ever played and if you will excuse me I'm just off to take Wimbledon to the Cup Final."
+Bob Wade for Personal Computer Games said: "It is one of the most addictive games I have ever played."

-Legacy
+Modern ports

 In August 2015, Toms began rewriting the original 1982 Football Manager game for mobile devices after pitching the idea to his followers, drawing on his work experience of business app development.
-The new game, Football Star* Manager (KTFSM), was released in 2016 to an overwhelmingly positive response from buyers – many of them former players of the original Football Manager series.
-KTFSM was first released on iOS and Android; since its release, the game has been ported to macOS, Windows 10 and Amazon Fire.
-The game is as near to the original Football Manager as you can get on the new platforms.

-In January 2022, Kevin launched a Kickstarter to fund a new version of his Football Manager game, Football New Manager, to mark the 40th anniversary of the original game.
+The new game, titled Football Star* Manager and also known as Kevin Toms Football Star* Manager, was released in 2016 to an overwhelmingly positive response from buyers, many of them former players of the original Football Manager series.
+It was first released on iOS and Android; since its release, the game has been ported to macOS, Windows 10, and Amazon Fire.
+The game is as near to the original Football Manager as one can get on the new platforms.
+In January 2022, Toms launched a Kickstarter to fund a new version of his Football Manager game, titled Football New Manager, to mark the 40th anniversary of the original game.
+In 2025, Curveball Games will be released Kevin Toms Football Star* Manager on 14 August 2025 to Steam.